Is Montana rich in natural resources?

 Where are Montana’s natural resources found?

-Montana’s natural resources are located across the state, from the mines located in the Rocky Mountains in the west to the vast agricultural lands in the east.
+Montana’s natural resources are located statewide, from the western Rocky Mountains to the eastern agricultural lands.

 How much of its natural resources does Montana export?